-53-year-old from Jammu becomes oldest Indian woman to scale Mt Everest
+Gurgaon mountaineer Sangeeta becomes oldest Indian woman to climb Mt Everest

-A year after her failed attempt to conquer the world’s higest peak, Sangeeta Sindhi Bahl (53), this year became the oldest Indian woman to scale Mt Everest on May 19.
-Originally from Jammu, she bettered the record previously held by Prem Lata Aggarwal who had become the oldest Indian woman to scale the MT Everest at the age of 48 in 2011.
+Seven years after she began her quest to climb the highest mountain peaks in each of the seven continents, Gurgaon’s 53-year-old Sangeeta Sindhi Bahl, a former Miss India finalist in 1985, became the oldest Indian woman to scale world’s highest peak Mt Everest last week on May 19.
+Bahl, who originally hails from Jammu, bettered the record previously held by Prem Lata Aggarwal who had become the oldest Indian woman to scale Mt Everest at the age of 48 in 2011.
+Bahl had scaled Mt Kilimanjaro, Africa’s highest peak in 2011 along with her husband Ankur Bahl and has now climbed six of the seven highest peaks of each continent.

 “Last year, when I made my first attempt to scale Mt Everest, we were evacuated after my health deteriorated.
 My husband Ankur Bahl, who had scaled Mt Everest on May 19, 2016, kept talking about achieving this feat and it was he, who motivated me to try again.
 Reaching the summit was a dream come true and it was like starting my childhood once again at this age.
 I have climbed five highest peaks of five continents but reaching the top of the world has a completely different feeling,” said Bahl while speaking with The Indian Express from the Mt Everest base camp.